amoradinejad/limHaloPT/README.md

       }
 ```

-Once you made your modifications to main.c module, you should be in Source subdirectory and take the following steps:
+Once you made your modifications to main.c module, you should do the following:
 - Clean the previous make by "make clean"
 - Re-compile the code with  "make"
 - Run the code by  "./limHaloPT" <br>